ooni/backend/ooniapi/tests/e2e/README.md

 - `USERAUTH_MODE` - `source` (default) or `prebuilt`; see `miniooni/Dockerfile`.
 - `SKIP_BUILD=1` - skip rebuilding the ooniapi service images.
 - `KEEP_UP=1` - leave the stack running after the run for manual poking.
+- `DUMP_LOGS_ALWAYS=1` - print every container's logs even when all checks pass, not just on failure (`run.sh`'s default).
+Useful for local debugging; CI leaves this off so a passing run's output actually ends at "all checks passed" instead of continuing into ~200 lines/service of history that's almost entirely unremarkable by definition (the run passed) - see "Known gaps" below on why some of it looks alarming even though nothing was wrong.

 To leave the stack up and experiment by hand: